untoldengine/UntoldEngine/docs/Architecture/progressiveAssetLoader.md

 }
 ```

-`assetTexturesLoaded: Set<EntityID>` ensures the call happens exactly once even if multiple concurrent uploads race to be "first" — the per-asset lock serializes them, and the winner marks the asset as loaded before releasing the lock.
+`assetTexturesLoaded: Set<EntityID>` ensures the call happens exactly once.
+In normal operation the prewarm task wins the race and marks the asset loaded before any upload task reaches `ensureTexturesLoaded`, making the upload-path call a no-op.

 ---